jesscoppersmith/PhaeobacterS4Sm-genome-assembly/README.md

 ### Results
 Clusters 002, 003, and 004 reconciled successfully.

-Received this error for cluster_001
+Received this error for cluster_001:

 `Error: some pairwise worst-1kbp identities are below the minimum allowed value of 25.0%.
 Please remove offending sequences or lower the --min_1kbp_identity threshold and try again.`

 O_Utg7906 was found to have a low worst-1kbp identity with all other contigs in the cluster.
-An example of results below
+An example of results below:

 | Comparison                 | Overall-identity | Worst-1kbp-identity |
 |----------------------------|:----------------:|:-------------------:|